 In 1997 Foster was approached by Colorado law enforcement to see if he could help identify the author of the infamous ransom letter left in the house of the murdered girl JonBenet Ramsey.
 Up to his involvement, various law enforcement agencies couldn’t definitively identify the author of the note.
 After analysis, Foster said it was likely that JonBenet’s mother Patsy was the author of the letter.
 This news spread like wildfire, but other analysts believed that Patsy did not write the note, and because of this inconclusiveness (and for other reasons), Patsy was never charged in the murder of her daughter.

-In the early 2000’s, letters accompanied by the deadly toxin anthrax were being sent through the postal mail.
-After months of study, Foster identified a suspect–but law enforcement were unable to get an indictment of the man based solely on Foster’s analysis.
+In the early 2000s, letters accompanied by the deadly toxin anthrax were being sent through the postal mail.
+After months of study, Foster identified a suspect–but law enforcement was unable to get an indictment of the man based solely on Foster’s analysis.

 After the anthrax letters case, Foster went back to Vassar College and will undoubtedly continue to work in academia solving literary mysteries.
 And, who knows, he may be brought back into law enforcement circles to work as a kind of forensic linguist.